strapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

 ## strapi export <BetaBadge />

-Exports your project data.
+Exports your project data when you specify a filename.
 The default file format is `.tar` compressed using `gzip` and encrypted using `aes-128-ecb`.
 The following table provides all of the available options as command line flags:

 **Options**